jpegleg/wormsign/README.md

 <b>If an invalid password to decrypt the signing key is supplied while attempting to sign, wormsign will create a signature with the key ciphertext as the signing key, but that signature will not match the public key and verifications then fail.</b>

+## One-time-use signing

+When the `-ats` option is passed to `wormsign`, instead of reading the key files, a new key is generated for the signing and only the public key is saved.

+## Skipping metadata output

+The `-as` and `-av` options are the same as `-a` and `-v` but without the file metadata collection.
+This is useful when that information is not desired or not supported.

 ## TOML config file

 The tool uses a config file in the working directory named `wormsign.toml` to specify the keys, targets, and signature output locations.
 Edit that file to contain the values you want to use.
 There is an example `wormsign.toml` included that is as follows: